cblanquera/cblanquera/README.md

 ### Hi there 👋

 Hello welcome to my spaghetti code!
-I'm Chris, founder of Openovate Labs and co-founder of galleon.ph.
+I'm Chris, former founder of Openovate Labs and co-founder of galleon.ph.
 Both have been acquired in 2017.
 Most people know me for being an entreprenuer and startup mentor, but my real passion is coding.
 I love to build frameworks, blockchain, web3 and code up a lot of experiments.
+I am the current CTO of [shoppable.ph](https://github.com/ShoppablePH/)

 #### ✨ Interests ✨

 Some things I'm into include the following.

  - Smart Contracts; Tokens, NFTs; Ethereum Solidity
- - Serverless Tech
+ - Layer 2 Cloud (Serverless, No/Low Code)
- - Artificial Intellegence; Tensorflow
+ - Artificial Intellegence (Tensorflow, GPT)
  - Node, React
- - PHP8, MySQL8

 #### 🔭 Active Projects 🔭

-- [ERCX](https://github.com/cblanquera/ercx) - Smart contract experients and open source implementations.
-- [ERC721B](https://github.com/badbabybearbots/erc721b) - An improvement on the ERC721A implementation.
+- [Incept](https://github.com/inceptjs) - A low-code framework written in TS/React.
+- [FRUI](https://github.com/cblanquera/frui) - A collection of free vanilla react and tailwind components, fields and output formats written in typescript.
+- [r22n](https://github.com/cblanquera/r22n) - ReactInternationalization - A zero-configuration language translation interface for react written in typescript.

 #### 🎉 Fun Projects 🎉